XRayV5/RobotFactory/README.md

 to start the server for the frontend(running on port 3001).

 Finally, open your browser and go to [http://localhost:3001/](http://localhost:3001/) to examine application.

+___
+More build/configuration options are specified in "script" section of the package.json files for both RobotFactory and RobotFactoryServer package.